 The culinary offer in Lisbon has taken on new contours and latitudes over the last few years.
 The area surrounding memmo Alfama, however, remains above all a place for Portuguese food, with a greater or lesser degree of creativity.
-Along these same Portuguese lines is the menu of the memmo fine view over Lisbon.
+Along these same Portuguese lines is the menu of the memmo

+Alfama Wine Bar & Terrace, which boasts a fine view over Lisbon.
 Here you can sample Portuguese snacks, cheeses, salads and sandwiches with a glass of wine.
 The nearby restaurant Prado, overseen by chef António Galapito, has a different concept: signature cuisine and great respect for seasonal produce.
 Next door is Prado Mercearia - a 'grocery' where, in addition to products for purchase, light meals can also be had.
 Also with signature cuisine, and a great tribute to the best from the Portuguese land and sea, Sála is the restaurant of prominent Portuguese chef João Sá.
 Another place with creative cuisine, made with the best market produce, Boi-Cavalo is chef Hugo Brito's restaurant, reminiscent of a bistro but very much a local affair.
-You get a great view over Lisbon at Chapitô à Mesa, the restaurant of the Chapitô arts school and theatre complex, which also has a bar and restaut rant where chef Bertílio Gomes prepares
+You get a great view over Lisbon at Chapitô à Mesa, the restaurant of the Chapitô arts school and theatre complex, which also has a bar and restaurant where chef Bertilio Gomes prepares